lonelycode/tyk-io-site-content/v1.8/api-management/api-sharding.md

     weight = -100
 +++

-It is possible to use tags in various tyk objects to change the behaviour of a Tyk cluster or to modify the data that is sent to the analytics engine.
-Tags are free-form strings that can be embedded in Node configuratons, API definitions, Policies and individual Keys.
+It is possible to use tags in various Tyk objects to change the behaviour of a Tyk cluster or to modify the data that is sent to the analytics engine.
+Tags are free-form strings that can be embedded in Node configurations, API definitions, Policies and individual Keys.

 Tags are used in two ways: To segment a cluster into various "zones" of API management, and secondly, to push more data into the analytics records to make reporting and tracking easier.

 ## API Sharding

-API Sharding is what we are calling our approach to segmenting a tyk cluster (or data centers) into different zones.
-An example of this in action would be to imagin you have seperate VPCs that deal with different classes of services, lets say: Health, Banking and Pharma.
+API Sharding is what we are calling our approach to segmenting a Tyk cluster (or data centers) into different zones.
+An example of this in action would be to imagine you have separate VPCs that deal with different classes of services, lets say: Health, Banking and Pharma.

 You don't need the nodes that handle all the traffic for your Pharma APIs to load up the definitions for the other zones' services, this could allow someone to send unexpected traffic through (it may not go anywhere).